makrai/notes/rabanser1711-tensor-decomp.md

     * store facts about relationships between real-world entities
     * inferring new relations between objects given the existing data
-    * tensor decomposition approaches provide state-of-the art performance in terms of both quality and ... efficiency (Nickel+ 2012; Padia+ 2016)
+    * tensor decomposition approaches provide state-of-the art performance in terms of both quality and efficiency (Nickel+ 2012; Padia+ 2016)
     * applications such as question answering and entity resolution [36]

 ## 5.3 Latent Variable Modeling

-* significant traction over the last decade is inference in latent [space]
+* significant traction over the last decade is inference in latent space
 * successfully applied to hidden Markov models [14], independent component analysis [5] and topic models [3]
-* we are given a (generative) probabilistic model [with]  hidden variables
+* we are given a (generative) probabilistic model with hidden variables
-  * inference problem [lies in determining] the hidden variables
+  * inference problem lies in determining the hidden variables
 * Classic algorithms such as maximum likelihood estimation are asymptotically consistent, but usually do not perform well in very high dimensions
-* Tensor decomposition methods [are based on the] method of moments [33].
-The main idea lies in [finding the] latent variables that would give rise to similar [moments] under the given model
+* Tensor decomposition methods are based on the method of moments [33]
+  * main idea lies in finding the latent variables that would give rise to similar moments under the given model
-  * recent work that in many popular probabilistic models, the low-order moment tensors exhibit a specific structure [1]
+  * in many popular probabilistic models, the low-order moment tensors exhibit a specific structure [1]
   * effective and efficient algorithms for solving such problems
   * scale well to larger problems and in general do not suffer much from the curse of dimensionality [28]
-* We will [show how the method of moments] can be used to perform inference in Gaussian mixture model and topic model
+* We will show how the method of moments can be used to perform inference in Gaussian mixture model and topic model

 # 6 Case study: estimation of mixture models 8